-Taking part in a clinical trial may be the best treatment choice for some non-Hodgkin lymphoma (NHL) patients.
+Taking part in a clinical trial may be the best therapy for some non-Hodgkin lymphoma (NHL) patients.
 Clinical trials are under way to develop treatments that increase the remission rate of or cure the disease.
-Today's standard treatments for cancer are based on earlier clinical trials.
+Clinical trials are carefully designed and reviewed by expert clinicians and researchers to ensure safety and scientific accuracy.
 The Leukemia & Lymphoma Society continues to invest funds in NHL research.

 Click here to read more about clinical trials.

 Receive one-on-one navigation from an LLS Clinical Trial Specialist who will personally assist you throughout the entire clinical-trial process: Click Here

 A number of approaches are under study in clinical trials for the treatment of patients with NHL.
 The following specific examples are some of the treatment approaches and drugs under study:

 - Ofatumumab (Arzerra®)—an anticluster of differentiation 20 (anti-CD20) antibody that is approved by the Food and Drug Administration (FDA) for the treatment of relapsed chronic lymphocytic leukemia (CLL).
 It is being evaluated (administered in various combinations with other medications) for the treatment of mantle cell lymphoma (MCL), diffuse large B-cell lymphoma (DLBCL) and follicular lymphoma (FL).

 - Obinutuzumab (Gazyva®)—an anti-CD20 antibody already approved by the FDA for CLL treatment.
 It is currently under study for the treatment of refractory FL, relapsed and refractory CLL, small-cell lymphocytic leukemia (SLL) and indolent lymphomas that do not respond to rituximab.